shawnclybor/test/README.md

 *   **Execution**: The server typically runs inside a Docker container, which is launched automatically by your development environment when needed.
 This ensures a consistent and isolated environment for the server to operate in.
 *   **Configuration**: The server is configured in a dedicated settings file (`cline_mcp_settings.json` in this case).
 This file specifies the command to run the server and provides necessary environment variables.
 *   **Tool Availability**: Once the server is running and authenticated, it exposes a set of tools that I can use to perform various GitHub operations, such as creating repositories, managing issues, and interacting with pull requests.

+## Supabase MCP Server Summary

+The Supabase MCP server provides a direct connection to your Supabase projects, allowing me to interact with your database and other Supabase services.
+Here’s how it’s set up:

+*   **Execution**: Instead of a local installation, the server is run on-demand using `npx`.
+This command fetches and executes the latest version of the server from the npm registry, ensuring you're always up-to-date.
+*   **Configuration**: The server is configured in `cline_mcp_settings.json`.
+This entry specifies the `npx` command, the project reference to scope the connection, and the `SUPABASE_ACCESS_TOKEN` for authentication.
+*   **Tool Availability**: Once active, the server provides a powerful set of tools for database management.
+This includes listing tables, executing SQL queries, applying migrations, and leveraging advanced features like semantic search with `pg_vector`.